Skip to content

 sh

-npm i @gqloom/core yup @gqloom/yup
+npm i graphql @gqloom/core yup @gqloom/yup

 sh

-pnpm add @gqloom/core yup @gqloom/yup
+pnpm add graphql @gqloom/core yup @gqloom/yup

 sh

-yarn add @gqloom/core yup @gqloom/yup
+yarn add graphql @gqloom/core yup @gqloom/yup

 sh

-bun add @gqloom/core yup @gqloom/yup
+bun add graphql @gqloom/core yup @gqloom/yup

 Also, we need to declare metadata from GQLoom for Yup in the project: